VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 8 The process of accepting an order or orderUpdate](./assets/process_order_update.png)
 >Figure 8 - The process of accepting an order or order update.

-1) **is received order valid?**:
+1) **Is received order valid?**:
 All formatting and JSON data types are correct?

-2) **is received order new or an update of the current order?**:
+2) **Is received order new or an update of the current order?**:
 Is `orderId` of the received order different to `orderId` of order the mobile robot currently holds?

-3) **is mobile robot idle and not waiting for an update?**:
+3) **Is mobile robot idle and not waiting for an update?**:
 Is the mobile robot in an idle state according to [6.6.8 Idle state of the mobile robot](#668-idle-state-of-the-mobile-robot) and not waiting for an update?
 Since nodes and edges and the corresponding action states of the order horizon are also included inside the state, the mobile robot might still have a horizon and therefore is waiting for an update and executing an order.

-4) **is OrderUpdateId 0?**: Is the `orderUpdateId` of the new order 0?
+4) **Is OrderUpdateId 0?**: Is the `orderUpdateId` of the new order 0?

-5) **is start of new order close enough to current position?**:	Is the mobile robot already standing on the node, or is it in the node's deviation range ([6.1.1 Concept and logic](#611-concept-and-logic))?
+5) **Is start of new order close enough to current position?**:	Is the mobile robot already standing on the node, or is it in the node's deviation range ([6.1.1 Concept and logic](#611-concept-and-logic))?

-6) **is received order update deprecated?**: Is `orderUpdateId` less than or equal to one currently on the mobile robot?
+6) **Is received order update deprecated?**: Is `orderUpdateId` less than or equal to one currently on the mobile robot?

-7) **is order update following cancelOrder?**: No further order updates to the cancelled order shall be sent by the fleet control or accepted by the mobile robot.
+7) **Is order update following cancelOrder?**: No further order updates to the cancelled order shall be sent by the fleet control or accepted by the mobile robot.

-8) **is received order update currently on mobile robot?**: Is `orderUpdateId` equal to the one currently on the mobile robot?
+8) **Is received order update currently on mobile robot?**: Is `orderUpdateId` equal to the one currently on the mobile robot?

-9) **is the received update a valid continuation of the currently still running order?**:	Is the first node of the received order the current decision point according to the order update chapter?
+9) **Is the received update a valid continuation of the currently still running order?**:	Is the first node of the received order the current decision point according to the order update chapter?
 The mobile robot is still moving or executing actions related to the base released in previous order updates or still has a horizon and is therefore waiting for a continuation of the order.
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

-10) **is the received update a valid continuation of the previously completed order?**: Is the first node of the received order the current decision point according to the order update chapter?
+10) **Is the received update a valid continuation of the previously completed order?**: Is the first node of the received order the current decision point according to the order update chapter?
 The mobile robot is not executing any actions anymore neither is it waiting for a continuation of the order (meaning that it has completed its base with all related actions and does not have a horizon).
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

-11) populate/append new states to the `actionStates`/`nodeStates`/`edgeStates`.
+11) **Populate/append** new states to the `actionStates`/`nodeStates`/`edgeStates`.

 #### 6.1.2.1 Finishing an order